 ASCs that control equipment mounted outside or in occupied spaces shall either be located in the unit or in a proximate mechanical/utility space.

-Section 230903 contractor may furnish ASCs to the terminal unit manufacturer for factory mounting.

 Programmability: Operator shall be able to modify all setpoints (temperature and airflow), scheduling parameters associated with the unit, tuning and set up parameters, interstage timing parameters, and mode settings.
 Application-specific block control algorithms may be used to meet the sequence of operations.
 The ability to customize the control algorithm is not required unless specifically indicated otherwise.

 LAN Restrictions: Limit the number of nodes on the network to the maximum recommended by the manufacturer.